lfresard/blood_rnaseq_rare_disease_paper/pipeline.md

 # 5. Highlight candidate genes
 The last step consists in combining candidate genes obtained using both expression outlier and splicing outlier information.
-We recommend to use **our most stringent filters** as tehy show the best results at highlighting the causal gene in our analyses.
+We recommend to use **our most stringent filters** as they show the best results at highlighting the causal gene in our analyses.

 The most stringent filter consist in filtering the expression/splicing outliers for genes:
 * with deleterious rare variants nearby